 For more information, please read our post covering San Francisco tourist attraction discount passes.

-The grand parade will be held on Sunday at 9:30 am.
+The grand parade usually takes place starting at 9:30 am on Sunday.
 More information is available on their website.

 This event is free to attend.
 For more free activities and events, see the free section below.